oracle-livelabs/developer/dev-guide-ai-finance/spatial/spatial.md

 * Source Type is Collection Query
 * Source is the query to run

 This query computes the spatial relationship between a point (with longitude :lon and latitude :lat) and the geometry of the feature in the FLOODZONES table where fid = 1.
-It uses the SDO_RElate function with the 'determine' mask to return the type of spatial relationship (e.g., contains, overlaps) between the point and the specified flood zone geometry.
+It uses the SDO_GEOM.RELATE function with the 'determine' mask to return the type of spatial relationship (e.g., contains, overlaps) between the point and the specified flood zone geometry.
 The result is returned as relationship.

 ```
-select sdo_relate(sdo_geometry(2001,4326,sdo_point_type(:lon,:lat, null), null,null),
-geometry,
+SELECT SDO_GEOM.RELATE(
+         sdo_geometry(2001, 4326, sdo_point_type(:lon, :lat, NULL), NULL, NULL), -- geom1 (the point)
+         'determine',                                                            -- mask
+         geometry,                                                               -- geom2 (the table's geometry)
+         0.005                                                                   -- tol (example tolerance, adjust as needed)
-'determine') as relationship
+       ) AS relationship
-from FLOODZONES
+FROM FLOODZONES
-WHERE fid = 1
+WHERE fid = 1;
 ```

 To Test, use the following coordinates